Guidance

 Immigration permissions

+Before they start their EYITT course every international EYITT student must have the right to study or work in the UK and must hold the relevant visa.
 This is in line with the standard practice for all international students undertaking any course in an English university.

 Research

-The following research reports show that the quality of early years provision is higher when practice is led by specially trained graduates:
+The following research reports show that the quality of provision is higher when early years practice is led by specially trained graduates:

-• Longitudinal Study of Early Years Professional Status: an exploration of progress, leadership and impact final report found that early years professional status had created professionals who were confident about taking on a leadership role in settings.
+• Longitudinal Study of Early Years Professional Status: an exploration of progress, leadership and impact final report found that early years professional status had created professionals who are confident about taking on a leadership role in settings.
 80% of early years professionals felt that gaining early years professional status had increased their ability to carry out improvements in their settings.

 Contact us

-If you have any questions, email EYITT.GENERALENQUIRIES@education.gov.uk
+If you have any questions, please use our contact us form.